ContactNet: Online Multi-Contact Planning for Acyclic Legged Robot Locomotion: ContactNet

 \subsection{Footholds}

-We discretize the allowed stepping region for each leg into a fixed set of possible foothold locations.
-These footholds are defined at fixed distances from the current hip location of the corresponding foot, similar to \cite{meduri2021deepq, Focchi2020}.
-Subsequently, as the robot moves, the allowed foothold locations also change.
-An illustration of the foothold discretization is shown in Fig. \ref{fig:snapshot}.
-Discretizing allowed footholds is reasonable because high precision is not generally necessary during contact planning and exact foothold location can be further optimized during trajectory optimization.
-We show in our experiments that despite losing the freedom of stepping anywhere in the feasible region, by appropriately discretizing the space, very reliable behaviors can be generated.
+We discretize the allowed stepping region for each leg into a fixed set of $N_\mathrm{a}$ possible locations.
+These footholds are defined at fixed distances from the current hip location of the corresponding foot, similar to~\cite{meduri2021deepq}.
+Subsequently, as the robot moves, the allowed foot locations also change.
+Discretizing the candidate footholds is quite a common approach, e.g., \cite{villarreal19ral}; we show in our experiments that, despite losing the freedom of stepping anywhere in the feasible region very reliable behaviors can be generated.